AdaCore/gnatstudio/docs/users_guide/compilation.rst

    When using an external terminal, GPS launches an external terminal utility to perform your application's execution and input/output.
-   Configure this external utility configured in the (:menuselection:`External Commands --> Execute command`) preferences dialog.
+   Configure this external utility in the :menuselection:`External Commands --> Execute command` preferences dialog.

    The GPS execution views have several limitations that external terminals